 Having a holly jolly Christmas can mean livening up your houseplants to help them get into the holiday spirit as well!
-As you furnish your home for the holidays, make sure not to forget about your plants.
-For tips on how to decorate your houseplants for Christmas, we’ve come up with fun ways to extend the yuletide cheer to your favorite plants (that aren’t Christmas trees!).
+As you decorate for the holidays, don’t forget your plants.
+For tips on how to make your plants festive for Christmas, we’ve come up with fun ways to extend the yuletide cheer to your favorite plants (that aren’t Christmas trees).

 Along with bells, whistles, and ornaments, the holiday season also usually comes with new mugs in stores for everyone who wants to infuse festive cheer in a cup.
 If you have a holiday mug that you’re not getting much use out of, or one with minor cracks, upcycle it as a planter.
-You can drill a hole directly into your mug, but using it as a cover pot is definitely easier — a large one can easily accommodate a two or three inch nursery planter.
+You can drill a hole directly into your mug, but using it as a cover pot is definitely easier — a large one can easily accommodate a 2 or 3-inch nursery planter.

-It really doesn’t get any easier than wrapping a ribbon around your houseplant pots or branches to infuse them with holiday spirit.
+It really doesn’t get any easier than wrapping ribbons around your planters or branches for easy houseplant holiday decorations.
 For your ribbon, choose colors such as red, green, silver, and gold to give your plant Christmas vibes.
 Of course, holiday-specific and tartan patterns also work beautifully.
-For an even more low-maintenance project, stick a shiny adhesive bow onto your planter — you’ll likely have these around for wrapping presents anyway!
+For an even more low-maintenance project, stick a shiny adhesive bow onto your planter — you’ll likely have these around for wrapping presents, anyway!
 Another fun tip: Cover your planter in actual wrapping paper, then place an adhesive bow onto it.